GalShmuel/Poker-Hand/README.md

 Enjoy animated cards, glowing winners, and a scoreboard that keeps you coming back for more.

 ## 🛠️ Built With
-HTML5 – structure and layout of the table and cards CSS3 – styling, animations, card flips, and glowing effects JavaScript – game logic: shuffling, dealing, hand evaluation, winner selection
+1. HTML5 – structure and layout of the table and cards.
+2. CSS3 – styling, animations, card flips, and glowing effects.
+3. JavaScript – game logic: shuffling, dealing, hand evaluation, winner selection.